-14. In the event that a State Party fails to respect or to protect Covenant rights extra-territorially, accountability mechanisms and effective remedies must be provided.
+16. In the event that a State Party fails to abide by Covenant rights extraterritorially, access to justice, including accountability mechanisms and effective remedies, must be provided.
 According the Maastricht Principle 37:

 States must ensure the enjoyment of the right to a prompt, accessible and effective remedy before an independent authority, including, where necessary, recourse to a judicial authority, for violations of economic, social and cultural rights.
 Where the harm resulting from an alleged violation has occurred on the territory of a State other than a State in which the harmful conduct took place, any State concerned must provide remedies to the victim.